chen-judge/SKT/README.md

 Crowd counting is an application-oriented task and its inference efficiency is crucial for real-world applications.
 However, most previous works relied on heavy backbone networks and required prohibitive run-time consumption, which would seriously restrict their deployment scopes and cause poor scalability.
 To liberate these crowd counting models, we propose a novel Structured Knowledge Transfer (SKT) framework, which fully exploits the structured knowledge of a well-trained teacher network to generate a lightweight but still highly effective student network.

 Extensive evaluations on three benchmarks well demonstrate the effectiveness of our SKT for extensive crowd counting models.
-In this project, the well-trained teacher networks and the distilled student networks are also released at [GoogleDrive](https://drive.google.com/drive/folders/17oxen8sNHtumcFL8hu9Z0Owuc6dWD8zV?usp=sharing) and [BaiduYun](123).
+In this project, the well-trained teacher networks and the distilled student networks have been released at [GoogleDrive](https://drive.google.com/drive/folders/17oxen8sNHtumcFL8hu9Z0Owuc6dWD8zV?usp=sharing) and [BaiduYun](123).
 If you use this code and the released models for your research, please cite our paper:

 ```
 @inproceedings{liu2020efficient,